How to Ikigai: Japanese Secret to Well-Being

 Eating healthy, moving your body regularly, and staying content is easy to achieve when life doesn’t bring surprises.
 But this world is not always a colorful and happy place to be.
 That’s why mastering wabi-sabi is another important aspect of the ikigai lifestyle, well-being, and longevity.

-Wabi-sabi is a Japanese concept that focuses on beauty of the imperfect nature of the world.
+Wabi-sabi is a Japanese concept that focuses on the beauty of the imperfect nature of the world.
 Instead of looking for the beauty in perfect places, you find it in things that lack any excellence.
 Such flawed, incomplete objects reflect the true state of the natural world.

 Ikigai - the Japanese Secret to Well-Being - Roads and Destinations, roadsanddestinations.com